bigonil/BH-PCMLAI/README.md

 ## Repository:

-The code, visualizations, and detailed analysis can be found in the GitHub repository: [[GitHub Repository Link](https://github.com/bigonil/BH-PCMLAI/blob/main/p_assign_app_5_1/prompt.ipynb)].
+The code, visualizations, and detailed analysis can be found in the GitHub repository: [[GitHub Repository Link Practical Application Assignment 11.1](https://github.com/bigonil/BH-PCMLAI/blob/main/p_assign_app_5_1/prompt.ipynb)].

 Use CRISP-DM, which stands for Cross-Industry Standard Process for Data Mining, is a widely used methodology for data mining projects.
 It provides a structured approach to planning and executing data mining tasks.
 Below, we detail each phase of the CRISP-DM process, highlighting how it applies to typical data science projects like the one we’ve been discussing involving vehicle price prediction through regression models.